Megagametogenesis: Variations

 Plants exhibit three main types of megagametogenesis.
 The number of haploid nuclei in the functional megaspore that is involved in megagametogenesis is the main difference between these three types.

 Monosporic

-Bisporic megagaetogenesis is shown in the figure and outlined below.
+Bisporic megagametogenesis is shown in the figure and outlined below.

 The most common type of megagametogenesis, monosporic megagametogenesis, is outlined above.
 This type of megagemetogenesis only allows one megaspore to undergo megagametogenesis, while the other three undergo programmed cell death.

 Bisporic

 As the name implies, bisporic megagametogenesis involves two genetically different haploid nuclei.